gohugoio/hugo/content/en/content-management/syntax-highlighting.md

 ## List of Chroma Highlighting Languages

-The full list of Chroma lexers and their aliases (which is the identifier used in the `hightlight` template func or when doing highlighting in code fences):
+The full list of Chroma lexers and their aliases (which is the identifier used in the `highlight` template func or when doing highlighting in code fences):

 {{< chroma-lexers >}}